kazuki0924/my-learning-resources/my-shortcut-cheatsheet.md

 Option-Command-V: Paste Style: Apply the copied style to the selected item.
 Option-Shift-Command-V: Paste and Match Style: Apply the style of the surrounding content to the item pasted within that content.

-### Chrome keyboard shortcuts

-Tab and window shortcuts

-Open a new window ⌘ + n
-Open a new window in Incognito mode ⌘ + Shift + n
-Open a new tab, and jump to it ⌘ + t
-Reopen previously closed tabs in the order they were closed ⌘ + Shift + t Jump to the next open tab ⌘ + Option + Right arrow Jump to the previous open tab ⌘ + Option + Left arrow Jump to a specific tab ⌘ + 1 through ⌘ + 8
-Jump to the last tab ⌘ + 9
-Open the previous page in your browsing history for the current tab ⌘ + [ or ⌘ + Left arrow Open the next page in your browsing history for the current tab ⌘ + ] or ⌘ + Right arrow Close the current tab or pop-up ⌘ + w
-Close the current window ⌘ + Shift + w
-Minimize the window ⌘ + m
-Hide Google Chrome ⌘ + h
-Quit Google Chrome ⌘ + q

-Google Chrome feature shortcuts

-Show or hide the Bookmarks Bar ⌘ + Shift + b
-Open the Bookmark Manager ⌘ + Option + b
-Open the Settings page in a new tab ⌘ + ,
-Open the History page in a new tab ⌘ + y
-Open the Downloads page in a new tab ⌘ + Shift + j Open the Find Bar to search the current page ⌘ + f Jump to the next match to your Find Bar search ⌘ + g Jump to the previous match to your Find Bar search ⌘ + Shift + g When Find Bar is open, search for selected text ⌘ + e Open Developer Tools ⌘ + Option + i
-Open the Clear Browsing Data options ⌘ + Shift + Delete Log in as a different user, browse as a Guest, or access payment and password info ⌘ + Shift + m Jump to the main menu bar Control + F2

-Address bar shortcuts

-Open the website in a new background tab Type a web address + ⌘ + Enter Jump to the address bar ⌘ + l
-Move cursor to the address bar Control + F5

-Webpage shortcuts

-Save your current webpage as a bookmark ⌘ + d
-Save all open tabs as bookmarks in a new folder ⌘ + Shift + d Turn full-screen mode on or off ⌘ + Ctrl + f
-Scroll down a webpage, a screen at a time Space
-Scroll up a webpage, a screen at a time Shift + Space Search the web ⌘ + Option + f
-Move your cursor to the beginning of the previous word in a text field Option + Left arrow Move your cursor to the back of the next word in a text field Option + Right arrow Delete the previous word in a text field Option + Delete
+### Google Chrome feature shortcuts

+- Show or hide the Bookmarks Bar
+  ⌘ ⇧ b

+- Open the Bookmark Manager
+  ⌘ ⌥ b

+- Open the Settings page in a new tab
+  ⌘ ,

+- Open the History page in a new tab
+  ⌘ y

+- Open the Downloads page in a new tab
+  ⌘ ⇧ j

+- Open the Find Bar to search the current page
+  ⌘ f

+- Jump to the next match to your Find Bar search
+  ⌘ g

+- Jump to the previous match to your Find Bar search
+  ⌘ ⇧ g

+- When Find Bar is open, search for selected text
+  ⌘ e

+- Open Developer Tools
+  ⌘ ⌥ i

+- Open the Clear Browsing Data ⌥s
+  ⌘ ⇧ ⌫

+- Log in as a different user, browse as a Guest, or access payment and password info
+  ⌘ ⇧ m

+- Jump to the main menu bar
+  ⌃ F2

+### Address bar shortcuts

+- Open the website in a new background tab
+  Type a web address ⌘ ↩

+- Jump to the address bar
+  ⌘ l

+- Move cursor to the address bar
+  ⌃ F5

+### Webpage shortcuts

+- Save your current webpage as a bookmark
+  ⌘ d

+- Save all open tabs as bookmarks in a new folder
+  ⌘ ⇧ d

+- Turn full-screen mode on or off
+  ⌘ ⌃ f

+- Scroll down a webpage, a screen at a time
+  ␣

+- Scroll up a webpage, a screen at a time
+  ⇧ ␣

+- Search the web
+  ⌘ ⌥ f

+- Move your cursor to the beginning of the previous word in a text field
+  ⌥ ←

+- Move your cursor to the back of the next word in a text field
+  ⌥ →

+- Delete the previous word in a text field
+  ⌥ ⌫